traderjoe-xyz/smol-joes/README.md

 This project uses both `Hardhat` and `Foundry`.
 Tests are using Foundry.

-`GenerateSVG.t.sol` can be used to test the SVG generation during devellopment.
-To run test using this contract, set the `FFOUNDRY_PROFILE` env variable to `svgtesting`:
+`GenerateSVG.t.sol` can be used to test the SVG generation during development.
+To run the test in this contract, set the `FOUNDRY_PROFILE` env variable to `svgtesting`:

 ```
 export FOUNDRY_PROFILE=svgtesting